pilatmartin/ib110hw/README.md

 #      s5       |   s5    |   s5
 ```

-The following produces a .dot (graphviz) file which can then be viewed by either downloading a graphviz extension (such as [this](https://marketplace.visualstudio.com/items?itemName=joaompinto.vscode-graphviz)) or by going [here](https://dreampuf.github.io/GraphvizOnline) and pasting the result.
+The following produces a .dot (graphviz) file which can then be viewed by either downloading an extension/plugin ([vscode link](https://marketplace.visualstudio.com/items?itemName=joaompinto.vscode-graphviz), [jetbrains link](https://plugins.jetbrains.com/plugin/10312-dot-language)) or by going [here](https://dreampuf.github.io/GraphvizOnline) and pasting the result.

 ```python
 automaton_to_graphviz(automaton, path="./automaton.dot")